falcosecurity-retire/falco-google-kubernetes-marketplace/user-guide.md

 ## Overview

-Sysdig Platform it's the most powerful way to understand the data at the heart of your applications.
-Starting with a unique data source, we've built a platform that brings together many disparate operational requirements into a single, more effective way of securing and monitoring your cloud-native applications.
+Falco is an open source project for intrusion and abnormality detection for Cloud Native platforms such as Kubernetes, Mesosphere, and Cloud Foundry.
+Detect abnormal application behavior.
+Alert via Slack, Fluentd, NATS, and more.
+Protect your platform by taking action through serverless (FaaS) frameworks, or other automation.

-This marketplace application allows user to deploy Sysdig to you GKE instances, with configuration options for the most common scenarios.
-Actually it is one of the fastest way s to get started monitoring and securing your applications ran in top of Kubernetes.
+This marketplace application allows user to deploy Falco to you GKE instances, with configuration options for the most common scenarios.
+Actually it is one of the fastest way s to get started to secure your Kubernetes platform and its applications.

 ## Installation

-The standard installation flow for Sysdig on GCP Marketplace is just to follow the prompts and fill out the configuration options described below.
+The standard installation flow for Falco on GCP Marketplace is just to follow the prompts and fill out the configuration options described below.

 ### Key Configuration Options